coinbase/cdp-agentkit/typescript/examples/langchain-solana-chatbot/README.md

-# CDP AgentKit LangChain Extension Examples - Chatbot Typescript
+# Solana AgentKit LangChain Extension Examples - Chatbot Typescript

-This example demonstrates an agent setup as a terminal style chatbot with access to the full set of CDP AgentKit actions.
+This example demonstrates an agent setup as a terminal style chatbot with access to the full set of Solana AgentKit actions.

 ## Ask the chatbot to engage in the Web3 ecosystem!

+- "What is your address and balance?"
-- "Transfer a portion of your ETH to a random address"
+- "Transfer a portion of your SOL to a random address"
-- "What is the price of BTC?"
-- "Deploy an NFT that will go super viral!"
-- "Deploy an ERC-20 token with total supply 1 billion"

 ## Prerequisites